pauldambra/pauldambra.github.io/_posts/2014-04-15-Websites-CMS-Platform-Storing-Data.md

 Run Tests against a different database instance
 ===============================================
-Much simpler than mocking the DB is simply running against a test copy of the DB.
+Much simpler than mocking the DB (and because I couldn't figure out how to mock it without breaking SuperTest) is simply running against a test copy of the DB.
 Very little code to write and the best code is the code you (I?) don't write.

 The code to intialise the database becomes
-{% highlight js %}
+{% highlight js %}i
 var dbName = process.env.NODE_ENV === 'test' ? 'omnitest' : 'omniclopse';
 var db = mongojs(dbName, ['pages']);
 {% endhighlight %}